 Institutional Pharmacy Residency graduates are an important source of highly qualified pharmacists trained in hospital or ambulatory care practice.
-Each Institutional Pharmacy Residency Program offered in Ontario partners with either the Leslie Dan Faculty of Pharmacy, University of Toronto (UT) or the School of Pharmacy, University of Waterloo (UW) to provide an academic linkage.
-Applicants from any Canadian pharmacy degree program may apply.
+Each Institutional Pharmacy Residency Program offered in Ontario partners with either the Leslie Dan Faculty of Pharmacy, University of Toronto (UT), the School of Pharmacy, University of Waterloo (UW), or the School of Pharmacy degree program may apply.
 Applications are coordinated nationally through the Canadian Society of Hospital Pharmacists.
 Both Year 1 and Year 2 Programs undergo formal accreditation through the Canadian Pharmacy Residency Board.